 BJP, AAP councillors throw bottles at each other during civic body polls in Delhi

-The election for the six members of the Standing Committee in Delhi’s Municipal Corporation witnessed ruckus and adjournments on Wednesday night, PTI reported.
+Chaos continued in the Municipal Corporation of Delhi House on Thursday morning as the Aam Aadmi Party and the Bharatiya Janata Party members clashed with each other during the election for the six members of the Standing Committee.

-Members of the Aam Aadmi Party and the Bharatiya Janata Party traded physical and verbal barbs as the session continued till 4 am, according to The Indian Express.
+The proceedings were adjourned for the 13th time since Wednesday night, The Indian Express reported.

-Councillors of both parties were seen hurling water bottles and fruits at each other.
-They also shoved and pushed each other, videos shared on social media showed.
+Videos on social media showed councillors of both parties throwing water bottles and fruits at each other.
+Ballot boxes were also thrown into the Well as members shoved and pushed each other.

-Mayor Shelly Oberoi, who was elected earlier in the day, alleged that some BJP councillors tried to attack her during the proceedings.
+Mayor Shelly Oberoi, who was elected on Wednesday, alleged that some BJP councillors tried to attack her during the proceedings.

 “BJP councillors just tried to attack me while I was conducting the Standing Committee elections, as per Supreme Court orders!”
 Oberoi tweeted.
 “This is the extent of BJP’s gundagardi [hooliganism] that they are trying to attack a woman mayor.”